 Rules We Like!
 Best Practices from San Diego County and Beyond

 Included below are highlights of best practices, policies, initiatives and programs in San Diego County and throughout the U.S. that directly facilitate organics management and composting or recognize its value as part of a sustainable, resilient food system.
-As mentioned in other sections of the toolkit, no San Diego jurisdiction has a comprehensive set of model rules, but some have particular language or provisions aligned with the vision of healthy foods and healthy soils.
+As mentioned in other sections of the toolkit, no San Diego jurisdiction has a comprehensive set of model rules, but some have language or provisions aligned with the vision of healthy foods and healthy soils.
 The notion that healthy food is connected to healthy soil is of burgeoning interest across the country, and many municipalities are in the process of developing or amending their policies.
 Most of the best practices researched, especially those related to urban agriculture, are relatively young programs that were instilled through efforts led by local food policy organizations similar to the San Diego Food Systems Alliance.

 "Solid waste shall not include... materials or substances having commercial value or other importance which can be salvaged for reuse, recycling, composting or resale."